 Every Memorial Day, I honor the sacrifice of my friend, Jay.
-As the world changes and the years fade, it is important that we never forget those who have selflessly sacrificed their lives in the service of our country.
-Jay exemplifies that long gray line of West Pointers who lived and died by the motto: Duty, Honor, Country.
+As the world changes and the years fade, it’s more important than ever that we never forget those who have selflessly sacrificed their lives in the service of our country.
+Jay exemplifies that long gray line of West Pointers who lived and died by the motto:

-For the past three years, I have posted the following words about Jay.
-As always, the same words and sentiments still apply today.
+For the past nine years, I have posted the following words about Jay.
+As always, the same sentiments still apply today.

 I miss you, buddy.